Software benchmarks for project predictability

 They focus on change rates regardless of size or customer value.

-They are mostly unsuitable for project planning, sizing and tracking
+They are not suitable for project planning, sizing and tracking

 Harmful Benchmarks for Software work